Skip to main content

 My notice period is [Notice Period], so I understand that my final working day will be [Last Working Day].
 Please let me know if that is incorrect.

-Do not make your manager search for the decision.
-State that you are resigning, name the role, and give the final working day in the first lines.
+Make it easy for your manager to see your decision.
+State that you are resigning, specify your role, and include your final working day in the first lines.

 See an example